Garden-Tested LILY BULBS | Contact Us

 Why, you might ask, is Johan now releasing such valuable material to the public?
 Well it boils down to simple mathematics.
 As the production schedule shown below shows, from seed to a crop of a dozen or so bulbs takes 8 years.
 For greater numbers, it means time in a tissue culture lab and several more years in the field now making it up to 12 years.
 At age 75, it means that anyone starting out in the Spring of 2024 would be looking at the year 2032 to 2036 before they could possibly bring something to market in competition with Johan being then 83 to 87 years old.
 In the life of a plant breeder, time is the greatest enemy.

 These bulbs will all be hand dug in October and November of 2023 and will go into cold storage for Spring 2024 shipping.
 Sold in groups of 6, this is a field run mix, requests for specific colors can not be honored.
+This is a field run seedling mix and as such have not undergone years of field testing.
+They come with no guarantees as to performance though overall, Johan's seedling always show remarkable success.
 3 to 5 Feet.
 Late July / Early August Flowering.
 Sweet Fragrance.

 We asked Johan to give us a timetable for greenhouse / field production to show our customers just what goes into bringing a selection from seed to market.
 It is a long and arduous project.
 Back in the days when we were still displaying at the spring garden shows, one of the most common questions was “Why do lilies cost so much more than tulips or daffodils?"
 My reply always was “time”.
 You are paying for years of effort and hard work just to bring something to market.